Vegan Chocolate Flapjacks

 In a large bowl, mix together the oats and brown sugar.

-Melt the butter and add it to the bowl along with the golden syrup.
+Melt the margarine and add it to the bowl along with the golden syrup.
 Mix well until the oats are fully coated.

 Add the chocolate chips and mix them in well.